Yoga Philosophy for Recovery from Mental Health Issues, Substance Abuse and Addiction

 Much of my professional training (and personal experience) in recovery stems from meditative discipline and the 8 fold path of the yoga tradition.
 Yoga is meditation in motion.
 Meditation is awareness in action (mindfulness.)
 Recovery is, in large part, comprised of the best qualities of each of these important practices.

 Recovery from anything is a life-time practice, an ongoing process of healing and growth.
 It requires great awareness and intention to stay awake and be your own person, making conscious choices about how you manage your thoughts, emotions, behaviors, patterns of speech and relationships.

 Recovery is an entire paradigm shift in our lives.
 It is changing the entire pattern of our life style vs. mere abstinence from our problem behaviors.

-In yoga, just as in recovery from substance abuse and addiction, I encourage the brave people undertaking this long-term process to invite compassion towards themselves into the equation of healing and growth.
+In yoga, just as in life, I encourage the brave people undertaking this long-term process to invite compassion towards themselves into the equation of healing and growth.
 This means to notice when we are judging and criticizing ourselves.
 Then we mindfully let go of our harsh self-judgment again and again as we courageously explore this new territory in our consciousness.